 Field-hunting tip

-Look in placer deposits, occasionally in igneous or metamorphic rocks country — that is the host setting where native tin typically forms.
+Look in placer deposits, occasionally in igneous or metamorphic rocks country, the host setting where native tin typically forms.
 If you start seeing cassiterite, gold, platinum in float, you are in the right ground.
 Field specimens usually show a rarely found as crystals, usually occurring as small grains, flakes, or rounded nuggets in placer deposits habit, so train your eye for that shape before scanning the outcrop.